mpv-player/mpv/DOCS/man/options.rst

     If both ``--end`` and ``--length`` are provided, playback will stop when it reaches either of the two endpoints.

+    Obscurity note: this does not work correctly if ``--rebase-start-time=no``, and the specified time is not an "absolute" time, as defined in the ``--start`` option description.

 ``--rebase-start-time=<yes|no>``
     Whether to move the file start time to ``00:00:00`` (default: yes).
 This